sidharth-chauhan/watchdog/README.md

 This section provides instructions to deploy the `watchdog` application using Kubernetes manifests.

-## Prerequisites

-- [Docker]:- installed and running.
-- [Kind]:- installed for creating a local Kubernetes cluster.
-- [kubectl]:-installed for managing Kubernetes resources.

 ## Steps to Deploy Watchdog

 ### 1. Create a Kind Cluster